opencog/atomspace-storage/opencog/persist/sexcom/README.md

 `SpaceFrame`, `SpaceDiamond`, `SpaceWye` and `FrameDelete` unit tests in the `atomspace-cog` git repo do not run/do not pass.
 Getting those to run and pass requires additional work to be done here.

+***Important TODO*** Convert all this to the "message passing format" as now visible in `../api/opencog/persist.scm` and in `../api/StorageNode.cc`, This format does things by sending messages with the `cog-set-value!` method.
+This design avoids having to use custom s-expressions, and avoids a dependency on guile, and, most importantly, elevates messages to something that is a native part of Atomese, rather than a side-car.
+This is important.
+The code in this dir predates the invention of messaging; its kind of an early attempt.
+Now that the idea is clear, the code here needs to be migrated to the messaging API.
+This would then allow native Atomese to really be native, even in string form, and accessible via the Atomese flow system.